 There are a variety of squeeze devices you can use to exercise the muscles in your hands.
 You can even squeeze a rubber ball to work the muscles that control your grip, but if you strength train other parts of your body using barbells, dumbbells or resistance bands, you give the muscles in your hand a workout anyway.
 They’re along for the ride.

 Hand grip strength is a reflection of your overall strength and fitness.
 If you have a strong hand grip for your age, you’re more likely to have good nutritional status and have a relatively high percentage of lean body mass for your age.
 Without weight training, adults become sarcopenic with age, meaning their body fat percentage goes up and their muscle mass declines.
-They become “skinny-fat” and more prone towards falls and injuries.
+They become “skinny-fat” and more prone to falls and injuries.
 The way to avoid this is to resistance train with weight that’s challenging enough to build lean body mass.
 If you’re succeeding, your hand grip should reflect it since it’s a surrogate marker for overall strength.

 Working on hand grip strength in isolation won’t improve your fitness.
-You’re better off spending your time working larger muscle groups to build lean body mass, unless you participate in a sport where hand strength is vital like rock climbing, tennis, judo or wrestling.
+You’re better off spending your time working larger muscle groups to build lean body mass unless you participate in a sport where hand strength is vital like rock climbing, tennis, judo or wrestling.

 The Bottom Line?

 The strength of your grip is a reflection of your strength and muscle mass – and, if you’re older, a weak hand grip is a predictor of future disability.
-Not only does it help you take tops off of jars, it says something about your overall health and fitness level.
+Not only does it help you take tops off of jars, but it also says something about your overall health and fitness level.
 If your grip is weak, it’s time to work a little harder with the weights.

 BMC Research Notes.
 “Hand Grip Strength: age and gender stratified normative data in a population-based study”